 The look I was going for was for some classic hardwood handles to match the timber floors.
 After some googling, I found a company that would make the handles for me.
 I was however shocked at their pricing, $650 for the handles!
 This outrageous pricing got me thinking, I could just try and knock up some handles with some scrap hardwood timber I had left over from when I made the fence.

-Step 1) The timber was in a very bad shape and needed to be planed down.
+Step 1) I planed down the timber as it was in a very bad shape.

 Step 2) I used my trusty (wobbly) jigsaw to cut out the shape of the handles.
 As it is hard to keep it cutting straight, I had the main faces of the handles facing out so I wouldn’t need to chop them.